 Fig.~\ref{fig:data_collection} shows the collection strategies of LLM-related datasets.
-As can be seen from the data in the figure, \textbf{113 studies used open-source datasets for training large models}.
+As can be seen from the data in the figure, \textbf{235 studies used open-source datasets for training LLMs}.
 One of the main reasons for using open-source datasets in LLM training is their authenticity and credibility.
 Open-source datasets usually contain real-world data collected from various sources (such as relevant studies that have been conducted), which makes them highly reliable and representative of real-world scenarios.
 This helps LLMs learn from real examples to better understand real-world applications and improve their performance.
 Second, since LLMs are a topic that has just recently emerged, a lack of suitable training sets does exist.
-Therefore, researchers often collect data from sites such as Stack Overflow~\cite{stackoverflowStackoverflow} and GitHub~\cite{githubGithub} and build datasets to make the data more composite for SE tasks. \textbf{Out of the 229 papers we studied, we found that only four of these studies were using industrial datasets.} This suggests a potential disconnect between academic research and real-world industrial challenges, emphasizing an avenue for future research to bridge this gap and ensure LLMs' applicability in tangible industrial scenarios.
+Therefore, researchers often collect data from sites such as Stack Overflow and GitHub and build datasets to make the data more composite for SE tasks. \textbf{Among the 395 papers we studied, we discovered that merely six studies utilized industrial datasets.} This suggests a potential misalignment between the properties of datasets used in academic research and those encountered in real-world industrial contexts.
+This divergence underscores the need for future research to investigate industrial datasets, thereby ensuring that LLMs are applicable and robust across both academic and industrial scenarios.

-There is a discrepancy between the papers presented in Table~\ref{tab:datatypes} and the number of papers we mentioned before.
-On the one hand, some papers use more than one dataset, e.g., Xu \ea~\cite{xu2022systematic} evaluated the performance of Codex, GPT-J, GPT-Neo, and other LLMs in SE tasks, and Mastropaolo \ea~\cite{mastropaolo2021studying} investigated the use of T5 in several code-related tasks such as fixing bugs and generating code comments.
+Note that some papers use multiple datasets that span different categories, e.g., Xu \ea~\cite{xu2022systematic} evaluated the performance of Codex, GPT-J, GPT-Neo, and other LLMs on SE tasks, and Mastropaolo \ea~\cite{mastropaolo2021studying} investigated the use of T5 in several code-related tasks such as fixing bugs and generating code comments.
 For different LLMs or different SE tasks, researchers may use different training datasets.
-On the other hand, some papers focus on exploring how existing LLMs (e.g., ChatGPT) are used in SE tasks ~\cite{white2023chatgpt}, but do not specify the dataset used for model training, as these LLMs like ChatGPT often do not require users to prepare training data themselves for general usage scenarios.
+On the other hand, some papers focus on exploring how existing LLMs (e.g., ChatGPT) are used in SE tasks~\cite{white2023chatgpt} and do not specify the dataset used for model training, as these LLMs like ChatGPT often do not require users to prepare training data themselves for general usage scenarios.

-\subsection{What types of SE datasets have been used in existing LLM studies?}
+\subsection{What types of SE datasets have been used in existing LLM4SE studies?}